The Application Process

 Step One: Information Meeting

 Ready to take the first step in completing your degree with Horizon U?
-Complete the form to set up an initial information meeting with our registration team.
+Contact our Director of Admissions to set up an initial information meeting with our registration team.

 During this informational meeting we’ll answer questions about:

 - Horizon University Overview